 As our tag suggests – we are a different approach to extended care in Mullica Hill.
 The majority of programs in our area are not dedicated extended care programs.
-Rather, they are pre-school programs that offer aftercare to students – typically alumni of their program or older siblings.
+Rather, they are infant and pre-school programs that offer after school to students – typically alumni of their program or older siblings.
 The environment is not differentiated between the age groups and programming is very similar.
 These factors, in our opinion, are not optimal for school age children.

 Activity based programming not baby sitting

 Fun and Fit Aftercare (we do offer before care as well) provides an engaging and enriching structured environment.
 Our students don’t sit on the floor and gaze into an electronic device.
 The structured daily schedule ensures that children have a balance of physical activity, academic time, and creative down time.

 We know that physical activities helps our students burn off that pent up energy from a long school day allowing them to better transition through the rest of their day.